-The Cross Border Directive (CBD) allows you to get healthcare in another EU or EEA member state.
+The Cross Border Directive (CBD) is a scheme to get planned healthcare in another European Union (EU) or European Economic Area (EEA) member state.

 You can access this healthcare in the same way you'd get public healthcare in Ireland.